pagvguerra/GlobalSys-Exam/README.md

-# GLOBALSYS EXAM - Project for the company WINE
+# GLOBALSYS EXAM - Project for the WINE Company
 In this project Rest APIs were created to control the stores and prevent the conflict of ranges between the CEPs.

 The project was all written in English, only the name of the table and the name of the table fields that are in Portuguese, as they were the names that were order in the test.